vuejs/docs/src/guide/render-function.md

 ![DOM Tree Visualization](/images/dom-tree.png)

 Every element is a node.
 Every piece of text is a node.
 Even comments are nodes!
 Each node can have children (i.e. each node can contain other nodes).
-This is DOM tree.

 Updating all these nodes efficiently can be difficult, but thankfully, we never have to do it manually.
 Instead, we tell Vue what HTML we want on the page, in a template: